jscottsmith/react-scroll-parallax/README.md

 ## Usage

-Import `ParallaxScroller` on the client side and call `ParallaxScroller.init()` to create the global singleton `ParallaxScrollListener` which will handle updating all parallax elements on scroll.
+Import `ParallaxController` on the client side and call `ParallaxController.init()` to create the global `ParallaxController` which will handle updating all parallax elements on scroll.

 ```
-import { ParallaxScroller } from 'react-scroll-parallax';
+import { ParallaxController } from 'react-scroll-parallax';

-ParallaxScroller.init();
+ParallaxController.init();
 ```

 Import the `Parallax` component...